kubernetes/enhancements/keps/sig-scheduling/5004-dra-extended-resource/README.md

    which devices were picked.
 More details on this special `ResourceClaim` follow below.
 When using extended resources advertised for a node by device plugin, the existing resource tracking reserves them.
-1. Introduce a field `ExtendedResourceClaimStatus` to pod's `Status`, such that kubelet cloud use it to find the special `ResourceClaim`, then kubelet asks DRA driver to prepare devices in the special `ResourceClaim`, after which kubelet passes the devices to containers in the pod with the extended resource requests, based on the container/extended resource to device request mapping in the `ExtendedResourceClaimStatus`.
+1. Introduce a field `ExtendedResourceClaimStatus` to pod's `Status`, such that:
+    - the kubelet can find the special `ResourceClaim` while looking for claims to prepare
+    -  the kubelet can pass the devices to containers in the pod with the extended resource requests, based on the container/extended resource to device request mapping in the `ExtendedResourceClaimStatus`.